nicktrimborn/4/exercises/02/questions.md

     - changes to LKM dont require rebuilding of base kernel
     - faster to maintain and debug as they dont prevent booting and crashes can be tracked to LKM

-- Alternative: add functionality into the base-kernel and recompile
+- Alternative: add functionality into the base-kernel and recompile.

 ## 5. What does Out-of-Tree Module mean?
 What's the alternative and what are the differences?
 An Out-of-Tree Module is:
 - Not Part of the "main line" kernel